 - Capital One Platinum Secured Credit Card: Consider this card if you don’t have a lot of cash to put down for a security deposit.

-- OpenSky® Secured Credit Visa® Card: This card doesn’t require a credit check, so consider applying for it if you’re worried about something like a previous bankruptcy or foreclosure preventing you from getting a card.
+- opensky® Secured Visa® Credit Card: This card doesn’t require a credit check, so consider applying for it if you’re worried about something like a previous bankruptcy or foreclosure preventing you from getting a card.

 FAQs about unsecured credit cards for bad credit

 The easiest unsecured card to get will depend on your personal financial situation.
 One way to figure out if you might be approved for an unsecured card is to check to see if you are preapproved.
-But remember, getting preapproved does not guarantee that you will be approved for a card.
+But remember, getting preapproved does not guarantee that you’ll be approved for a card.

 An unsecured credit card can impact your credit score if the lender reports payments to the credit bureaus.
 If your card does report to the credit bureaus, you need to have healthy habits — like making payments on time and keeping your credit utilization low — in order to build your credit.